-Founded in 1969 as Qube Global Software, and now rebranded as MRI Real Estate Software has been delivering tech solutions for almost half a century.
-It has also created a sophisticated property management solution, which is used by over 10,000 folks across the world.
+Founded in 1969 as Qube Global Software, and now rebranded as MRI Software has been delivering tech solutions for almost half a century.
+It has also created a sophisticated property management solution, which is used by over 10,000 clients across the world.

 Targeted at investors and managers, the software is suitable for a range of real-estate businesses, including commercial, residential, mixed-use and student properties.

 Features include billing and invoicing, contact management, maintenance tracking, expense management, insurance management, lease management, tax management, a landlord and tenant database, rent tracking and late fee calculation.

 However, due to the fact that this software is aimed predominantly at corporate users, you’ll need to get in touch with the company to get an idea of pricing.
 At the same time, you can demo the platform to see if it suits your needs.
 Currently, it’s used by real-estate firms such as Hammerson, Aberdeen Asset Management and Standard Life.

 While we've highlighted some of the bigger names in real estate management software, there a number of others which all have their own selling points.
 Some might be better orientated toward smaller portfolios, others might cover a niche such as holiday lettings, and others might offer special pricing or features.
 We'll provide a few more to consider and highlight the reasons for adding them here: